Life.AFTERLiFE & InterDimensional LifeStyle Author.Medium.Analyst.Artist

 Available at Amazon, Barnes & Noble and Indigo Chapters Click here to buy: RainbowMedicineTherapyWithTheATEAM

-HELLo from the OtherSide, DARLIN’: Life.AfterLife (2017, not yet released) by Dr. Leanne Levy aka Akasha WhiteWolf
+HELLo from the OtherSide, DARLIN’: The DEvil in I (2017) By Dr. Leanne Levy- Akasha WhiteWolf and Douglas Feldman-BlakHawk.11

 Inside Nobody Girl: From Crisis to Consciousness InsideNobodyGirlBook (2011) available to read online for free, click on link

-System Girls: In Session (2011; 2016 not yet released) Narrating Lived Experience To Turn Trauma and Grief Into Action and Change
+System Girls: In Session (2011; 2016) Narrating Lived Experience To Turn Trauma and Grief Into Action and Change

 In SYSTEM GIRLS IN SESSION, Dr. Leanne Levy uncovers the trauma profiles of Canadian teenage girls sentenced under the Youth Protection Act and the Youth Criminal Justice Act while working on the frontline in a Montreal locked facility as a visiting feminist filmmaker, educator, and therapist conducting an empowerment intervention program with girls ages 14 to 17.
 A literary nonfiction about sisterhood, healing and paying it forward, and told by those experiencing it first hand, SYSTEM GIRLS addresses a vital aspect of the youth protection system: crisis intervention and rehabilitative detention.
 In session, the girls paint intimate self-portraits that excavate the past to provide detailed accounts as to how trauma shapes sense of self and leads to youth protection involvement and incarceration.